nickfargo/state/src/root-state.coffee.md

 Resolve `options` to an object if necessary.

         unless options then options = DEFAULT_OPTIONS
-        else if O.isArray options then options = args: options { args } = options
+        else if isArray options then options = args: options { args } = options

 A transition cannot target an abstract state directly, so `target` must be